Watchful waiting

 What are the advantages and disadvantages of watchful waiting?

-What may be an advantage for one person might not be for someone else.
+What is important to one person may not be so important to someone else.
 Speak to your doctor or nurse about your own situation and the things that are important to you.

 Advantages